 Proposed changes to the import health standard for pig meat and pig meat products from Australia

-From 20 May to 4 June 2020, the Ministry for Primary Industries (MPI) invites comments on proposed changes to the import health standard (IHS) and risk management proposal for pig meat and pig meat products from Australia in relation to third-country pork products.
-The reason for reopening this consultation of the IHS is due to:
+From 20 May to 4 June 2020, the Ministry for Primary Industries (MPI) invited comments on proposed changes to the import health standard (IHS) and risk management proposal for pig meat and pig meat products from Australia in relation to third-country pork products.
+The reason for reopening this consultation of the IHS was due to:

 - increase of commodity scope of third-country pork products

 - a change in the type of assurance from the Australian Competent Authority (an official letter instead of veterinary certificate).

 In the earlier consultation (that closed on 21 January 2020), the draft IHS allowed only pork products manufactured or further processed in Australia using imported pig meat.
 Under the proposed amendment, any pig meat or pig meat product that was eligible for import directly to New Zealand, but had first been imported and released from biosecurity control (as in it was given biosecurity clearance) in Australia, was eligible for importation into New Zealand.

 An assurance that the third-country pork products met the requirements of the IHS would be provided in the form of an official letter from the Competent Authority of Australia.

 NZL 614 WTO notification addenda [PDF, 130 KB]